The Great Wall of China is the world’s foremost construction project ever to take place. The Great Wall stretches throughout Northern China.

 In Chinese, the word Shan means mountain, and hai means sea.
-Shanhai pass gets its name because of its position between the mountain and sea, particularly the Bohai sea.
+Shanhai pass gets its name because of its position between the mountain and the sea, particularly the Bohai sea.

-About The Bohai Sea
+About The Bohai Sea And China

 Until the early 20th Century, the Bohai Sea was called the Gulf of Jili or the Gulf of Pechihill or Pechili.

 Today the Bohai Sea is considered to be part of the territorial waters of the People’s Republic of China.
-The Bohai Sea is enclosed by three parts of China’s provinces, including Liaoning Province of Northeast China, Hebei Province, Tianjin Municipality, and Shandong Province.
+The Bohai Sea is enclosed by three parts of China’s provinces: Liaoning Province of Northeast China, Hebei Province, Tianjin Municipality, and Shandong Province.
 Today the Bohai Sea is a very busy waterway.

 The Bohai Sea is a semi-enclosed continental shelf sea in Northern China.
 It is considered off the Yellow Sea or the Northwest Pacific Ocean.

-The sea comprises many different bays, including Liaodong Bay, Bohai Bay, Laizhou Bay, Central Bohai Sea, and Bohai Straits.
+The sea comprises many bays, including Liaodong Bay, Bohai Bay, Laizhou Bay, Central Bohai Sea, and Bohai Straits.
 The Liaohe River, Haihe River, and Huanghe River basins flow into the Bohai Sea.
 The Bohai Sea is strategically important as it also connects to the Yellow Sea.

-About the Shanhai Pass
+About the Shanhai Pass And The Great Wall

 The original Shanhai Pass was built during the Ming Dynasty, which ruled China from 1368 to 1644.
 The Old Dragon Head of the Shanhai pass extends about 20 meters or 66 feet Into the Bohai sea.
 The Old Dragon Head is constructed to symbolize a dragon drinking water from the Bohai sea.